Sweat Equity: Meaning

 Sweat Equity Taxability

 Sweat equity is a form of income.
 So, it is taxable as income when it is awarded for the first time.
-There is no capital gain associated with the sweat equity when it is first awarded.
+There is no capital gain associated with the sweat equity when first awarded.
 But when it is sold later at a higher value, there might be a capital gains tax associated with it.
-If the founders are awarding themselves sweat equity, they can avoid the tax by awarding it before the company incorporation.
+If the founders award themselves sweat equity, they can avoid the tax by awarding it before the company incorporation.
 Once the company is incorporated, any sweat equity award is taxable as normal income.

 Sweat Equity Accounting Treatment